The University is committed to extending our work in sustainability to the wider community.

 Community involvement projects

-A website www.susthingsout.com whose strapline is; change today protect tomorrow - provides a magazine format and commentary space for all university stakeholders.
-It links curriculum, campus and community and student help co-create content as part of their studies.
-It is used in teaching sustainability and has a virtual learning environment for sustainability students and for teaching the Emerging Leaders programme, and is promoted to all new employees.
+A website www.susthingsout.com, whose strapline is "change today protect tomorrow", provides a magazine format and commentary space for all University stakeholders.
+It links curriculum, campus and community, and students help co-create content as part of their studies.
+It is used in teaching sustainability and has a virtual learning environment for sustainability students and for teaching the Emerging Leaders programme, and is promoted to all new students and employees.

-Some examples of a whole institution (university and students' union) and the community projects are Energize Worcester and Go Green Week in the City.
+Some examples of a whole institution (university and students' union) and the community projects are with the joint work of Sustainability network creating wild flower meadows

 Go Green Week

 Another collaborative project is Go Green Week in Worcester city.
 Students led a week of awareness-raising activities linking local sustainable businesses.
+Due to Covid this didn’t take place in 2020.
 These projects won Silver Green Apple Awards in November 2018.
+In 2022 a student led project gained national recognition for its work to educate staff, students, and the wider community about the climate emergency.

 University Community Forum

-University Community Forum tackles issues of mutual concern to local residents, students and the University.
+The University Community Forum tackles issues of mutual concern to local residents, students and the University.
 The Forum meets three times annually.
-Its membership includes the Pro Vice-Chancellor (Students) and other senior members of University staff, together with representation from the Students’ Union, Worcestershire County Council and Worcester City Council counsellors, local head teacher and residents.
+Its membership includes the Deputy Pro Vice Chancellor and Head of School and other senior members of University staff, together with representation from the Students’ Union, Worcestershire County Council and Worcester City Council Councillors, local head teacher and residents.
 The West Mercia Police are also regularly represented at meetings.
 Regular reports on sustainability are made to the committee, including a review of community issues raised and dealt with throughout the year.